Saturday, November 29, 2014

 • Episodic memory concerns events we have been part of.
 When we have to remember an event, a copy of the event is not retrieved from memory.
 Instead, a construction of the sequence of events takes place that is adapted to the current situation (Schacter and Addis, 2007), and is sensitive for memory hacking (Shaw, 2016).

-It may explain why some had difficulty accepting Copernicus' rediscovery that the Sun is the center of the then-known universe, Darwin's/Walla's thesis - that we are related to other animals, Einstein's theory of relativity, Pielkes Jr. approach - to problematize the climate issue, Pinker's conclusion that we live in the most peaceful of times, that the father-relationship is of decisive importance for children's emotional and social adjustment and cognitive development, and that women are just as often perpetrators of physical domestic violence, that lethal domestic violence equally unlikely (0.00005) will affect children, men and women, and that psychological violence is typically a female phenomenon.
+All together, it may explain the lack of acceptance of Copernicus' rediscovery that the Sun is the center of the then-known universe, Darwin's/Walla's thesis - that we are related to other animals, Einstein's theory of relativity, Pielkes Jr. approach - to problematize the climate issue, Pinker's conclusion that we live in the most peaceful of times, that the father-relationship is of decisive importance for children's emotional and social adjustment and cognitive development, and that women are the typical perpetrator of domestic violence.

 Please support the blog via Swish (Sweden) or MobilePay (Finland).